vishva8kumara/SinhaLemming/README.md

 See the [full license](https://creativecommons.org/licenses/by/4.0/) for details.

-## Contributing
-Contributions are welcome!
-Please:
-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feature/your-feature`).
-3. Commit your changes (`git commit -m 'Add your feature'`).
-4. Push to the branch (`git push origin feature/your-feature`).
-5. Open a pull request.

-## Contact
-For questions or suggestions, open an issue on GitHub or contact [your-email@example.com].

 ## Acknowledgments
 - Built with [PyTorch](https://pytorch.org/).
 - Inspired by Seq2Seq models for natural language processing.